 Section 186-e provides for an excise tax on telecommunications services at a rate of 2.5 percent on the gross receipts of all providers of telecommunications services.
-The tax applies to gross receipts from all intrastate services and interstate and international services that either originate or terminate in New York and are billed to a service address in the state.
+The tax applies to gross receipts from all intrastate services and interstate and international services that either originate or terminate in New York and are billed to a service address in the State.

-Section 189 imposes a tax at the rate of 4.25 percent on the value of natural gas purchased out-of-state and imported into New York for consumption within the state.
+Section 189 formerly imposed a tax at a rate of 4.25 percent, equivalent to the combined 186 and 186-a rates, on the value of natural gas purchased out-of-state and imported into New York for consumption within the State.
+Section 189 is now subject to the same phase-out schedule as the 186-a tax on receipts from the sale of an energy commodity.
+For calendar quarters in 2001 the rate will be 2.0 percent.

-Most of the revenue from the Article 9 tax results from the gross receipts-based taxes (Sections 184, 186, 186-a and 186-e).
+Most of the revenue from the Article 9 tax resulted from the gross receipts-based taxes (Sections 184, 186, 186-a and 186-e).
+Section 186 was repealed effective January 1, 2000.
 The tax expenditures are minor relative to the revenue base but include the allowance of credits against the tax.
 In addition, tax expenditures result from the exemption of some businesses from the gross receipts taxes.

-The major source of data used to compute the tax expenditure estimates under Article 9 includes:

-• 1997-1998 Business Tax Files - This is an unverified file of all taxpayers filing a return under Article 9.
+The major source of data used to compute the tax expenditure estimates under Article 9 is the 1997-1998 Business Tax Files.
+This is an unverified file of all taxpayers filing a return under Article 9.

-The projections of the tax expenditures from 1997 to 2000 use a variety of economic forecast variables.
+The projections of the tax expenditures from 1997 to 2001 use a variety of economic forecast variables.
 The expenditure estimates were computed using historical trends.